katajistok/multi-cluster_gke/README.md

 Testing multi-cluster capabilities on this repository.

-Terraform files should work on Windows machine using PowerShell in admin mode.
+Terraform files do not work on Windows because of asm.tf and hub.tf modules which use Linux bash script to check status of deployment.

 As a pre-requisities, there are:
 - Existing Google Cloud project